 This morning I saw my first duffle coat of the season.
 The chap was walking with the slight swagger that duffle-wearing engenders.
 “I’m geeky and I’m proud”, it seems to say.
 His coat was of that perfect teddy-bear-brown hue and looked soft and cosy.

 I love duffles.
-While watching the classic movie ‘the third man’ I felt my attention wax and wane despite the artistry, tension and zither music.
+While watching the classic movie ‘The Third Man” I felt my attention wax and wane despite the artistry, tension and zither music.
 I realised I was waiting, breathlessly, for the next scene involving the terribly British Trevor Howard and his rakish duffle coat.
-I hadn’t realized how much I wanted one until then.
+I hadn’t realised how much I wanted one until then.

 I was a poor, neglected child and never had a duffle in all my life.
 Until last year.

 It was then I purchased the soft, warm, caramel coloured wonder which is my very own duffle coat.
 It was a bit of a campaign, involving several days and the help and input of a number of friends, but eventually we found my perfect coat:

 - Not too expensive

 - And just the right colour to suit my hair